rafamalaga86/twitterphp/readme.md

 About the design and the front-end in general: I would have done something more creative, but without Javascript I was kind of limited.

-Counters in the twitter icons
+The twitter account

 The commits name.

+Javascript

+Something more to do:
+	- Counters in the twitter icons
+	- Add the images